 Sociologists use the term “benevolent sexism” to describe the attribution of positive traits to women that, nonetheless, justify their subordination to men.

 For example, women may be described as good with people, but this is believed to make them perform poorly in competitive arenas like work, sports or politics.
 Better that they leave that to the men.

 Women are wonderful with children, they say, but this is used to suggest that women should take primary responsibility for unpaid, undervalued domestic work.
 Better that they let men support them.

 And the one that Roof used to rationalize his racist act was: women are beautiful, but their grace makes them fragile.
 Better that they stand back and let men defend them.
-You are vulnerable, he’s whispering to me, let me protect you.

 This argument is hundreds of years old, of course.

 It’s most clearly articulated in the history of lynching, in which black men were violently murdered routinely by white mobs using the excuse that they had raped a white woman.